Case of Story – Talagante Hospital – Making health data understandable for patients

 - interviews with healthcare staff

-- conversations with patients
+- patients testimonials

 - analysis of existing materials